-Finally, though this is a slight misuse of OUs, they can sometimes be used by different organizations in a consortium to distinguish each other.
-In such cases, the different organizations use the same Root CAs and Intermediate CAs for their chain of trust, but assign the OU field to identify members of each organization.
-We'll also see how to configure MSPs to achieve this later.
+Finally, OUs could be used by different organizations in a consortium to distinguish each other.
+But in such cases, the different organizations have to use the same Root CAs and Intermediate CAs for their chain of trust, and assign the OU field to identify members of each organization.
+When every organization has the same CA or chain of trust, this makes the system more centralized than what might be desirable and therefore deserves careful consideration on a blockchain network.